devjklein/klein-visual/_design/teaching-the-word.md

 ### Email Newsletter

-An equal half of my time working with TeachingTheWord was spent developing a new email newsletter template within their email distribution service, ConstantContact.
-The newsletter was designed to match both the color palette and feel of the new logo.
+An equal half of my time with TeachingTheWord was spent developing a new email newsletter template within their email distribution service, ConstantContact.
+The newsletter was designed to match both the color palette and feel of the new logo/brand.

 <p>{% include image.html url="/img/portfolio/teaching-the-word/ttw-newsletter" alt="The combined TeachingTheWord logomark and typography." %}</p>

 ### Style Guide

-To ensure consistent usage of the new brand by different individuals throughout the company, I was also required to develop a style guide that specified exact usage of the new brand and logo.
-The booklet was designed in Adobe InDesign where I compiled all the necessary graphics and wrote the specifications, then the file was printed  and spiral-bound in-house.
+To ensure consistent usage of the new brand by individuals throughout the company, I was also required to develop a style guide that specified exact usage of the new brand and logo.
+The booklet was designed in Adobe InDesign where I compiled all the necessary graphics and wrote the specifications, then printed and spiral-bound in-house.

 <p>{% include image.html url="/img/portfolio/teaching-the-word/style-guide-cover" alt="The completed, spiral-bound style guide booklet laying on a table." %}</p>